zainab7681051/free-documentaries/README.md

 # Free Documentaries
 PEVN stack web app, frontended in vue and backended in nodejs express and database in postgresql.
 #
-user can watch free YouTube documentaries embedded inside the page and download the documentaries.
-Admin user can add, edit, delete documentaries, and the admin page is protected from unauthorised user access.
+user can watch free YouTube documentaries embedded inside the page Admin user can add, edit, delete documentaries, and the admin page is protected from unauthorised user access.
 #
 # Preview